The beat goes on: Super Tuesday surge carries over for Biden

 Joseph R. Biden is on a primary roll across the South and Midwest.

-The former vice president scored wins Tuesday in Michigan, Mississippi and Missouri to beef up his lead over Sen. Bernard Sanders in their intensifying showdown for the Democratic presidential nomination.
+The former vice president scored wins Tuesday in Michigan, Mississippi and Missouri to beef up his lead over Sen. Bernard Sanders, putting a serious and potentially fatal dent in the Vermont socialist’s dreams of becoming president.

 Mr. Biden was projected to be the winner in Michigan, the biggest prize of the six states that voted Tuesday.
 He led 53% to 41% with about 50% of the precincts reporting.